 Access to the site is restricted to authorized officials only on need basis and the same is logged and reviewed.
-Further, Persons visiting the C-DAC CADC facility are always escorted by authorized official after requisite approval and the same is recorded.
+Further, Persons visiting the C-DAC CA data center facility are always escorted by authorized official after requisite approval and the same is recorded.